 On June 14, 2017, the Company completed a public offering of 5,336,667 shares of Common Stock and 1,995 shares of Series B Preferred Stock (convertible into 1,330,000 shares of Common Stock), along with warrants to purchase 6,666,667 shares of Common Stock.
 Concurrently with the closing of the public offering, a holder elected to convert 675 shares of Series B Preferred Stock into 450,000 shares of Common Stock.
 Subsequently, on June 15, 2017, a holder converted 720 shares of Series B Preferred stock into 480,000 shares of Common Stock.
 The total net proceeds to the Company from the offering, after deducting the placement agent fees and offering expenses, were approximately \$8.8 million.
-Additionally, the investors received, for each share of Common Stock, or for each share of Common Stock issuable upon conversion of a share of Series B Preferred Stock purchased in the public offering, warrants to purchase one share of Common Stock at an exercise price of \$1.50 per share, which totaled warrants to purchase an aggregate 6,666,667 shares of Common Stock.
+Additionally, the investors received, for each share of Common Stock, or for each share of Common Stock issuable upon conversion of a share of Series B Preferred Stock purchased in the public offering, warrants to purchase one share of Common Stock at an exercise price of \$1.50 per share, which totaled warrants to purchase an aggregate of 6,666,667 shares of Common Stock.
 The warrants issued to investors became initially exercisable immediately upon issuance and terminate on June 14, 2022, five years following the date of issuance.

-At each of June 30, 2017 and December 31, 2016, the Company had 100,000,000 and 100,000,000 authorized shares of Common Stock, \$0.01 par value, respectively, of which 17,204,778 and 10,130,883 shares, respectively, were outstanding.
-At each of June 30, 2017 and December 31, 2016, the Company had 9,995,828 and 9,997,223 authorized shares of Preferred Stock, \$0.01 par value, respectively, of which 3,750 shares were designated as Series A Preferred Stock, and 0 and 0 shares, respectively, are issued and outstanding, and 10,000 shares were designated as Series B Preferred Stock, and 600 and 0 shares respectively, are issued and outstanding.
-At each of June 30, 2017 and December 31, 2016, there were 0 shares of Common Stock underlying the outstanding shares of Series B Preferred Stock, and 400,000 and 0 shares of Common Stock underlying the outstanding shares of Series B Preferred Stock, respectively.
+At each of September 30, 2017 and December 31, 2016, the Company had 100,000,000 authorized shares of Common Stock, \$0.01 par value, of which 17,204,778 and 10,130,883 shares, respectively, were outstanding.
+At each of September 30, 2017 and December 31, 2016, the Company had 9,995,828 and 9,997,223 authorized shares of Preferred Stock, \$0.01 par value, respectively, of which 3,750 shares were designated as Series A Preferred Stock and 0 shares are issued and outstanding, and 10,000 shares were designated as Series B Preferred Stock, and 600 and 0 shares, respectively, are issued and outstanding.
+The reduction in shares of authorized Preferred Stock is a result of 1,395 shares of Series B Preferred Stock, which were converted to Common Stock and retired during the nine months ended September 30, 2017.
+At each of September 30, 2017 and December 31, 2016, there were 0 shares of Common Stock underlying the outstanding shares of Series B Preferred Stock, respectively.